mpanunto/PanunTools/docs/README_FeatureServiceBackup.md

 ### How does it work?

+The tool's primary purpose is to simplify the cumbersome "Export Data" process within the ArcGIS Online browser interface.
+Normally, for a user to be able to export an entire feature service to a GDB, they must either be owner of the service, or the owner must have "Export Data" enabled for the service.
+This tool however allows users to download entire features services with only read access to the services.

-The tool uses the ArcGIS API for Python to tap into the ArcGIS Online Organization of interest and download data from user specified feature services.
+The tool uses the ArcGIS API for Python to tap into the ArcGIS Online Organization of interest and backup/download data from user specified feature services.
+The tool will iterate through all feature layers within a service, and attempts to download each in entirety.
+Though similar to the [Feature Layer Download] tool in the fact that it downloads data from feature services, this tool was designed to be a more simplistic and lightweight option when users only need to backup a handful of services.
+It requires no accompanying files, no AOI specification, and does not use the Python Multiprocessing library.
+Unlike the Feature Layer Download tool, it also provides a toggle for including attachments, and the option to apply GeoOps file naming standards the outputs.

 ### User Inputs:
 1. Toggle for using ArcGIS Pro’s Active Portal to make feature service connections